dcaustin33/dcaustin33.github.io/_tabs/about.md

 permalink: /
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }

 Hello!
 Welcome to my site.
 I am a researcher and engineer specializing in the worlds of Computer Vision and Natural Language Processing.